zeelbhatt/zeelbhatt.github.io/README.md

 ![VOCAL_img](images/lfm_encoding_comparison.png)

 *A Self-Supervised approach for Learning based Visual Localization.
-It is a novel use of contrastive loss funtion for finding SE(3) pose of object*  (Concepts: ORB-SLAM, ROS, Gazebo Simulation, Optical flow)
+It is a novel use of contrastive loss funtion for finding SE(3) pose of object*
 [View Code](https://zeelbhatt.github.io/Learning-from-Motion.github.io/)